KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\models.py:42`

 **Description**:
-The `TimeZone.__repr__` method in the `TimeZone` class is likely designed to provide a string representation of a `TimeZone` object, which can be useful for debugging and logging purposes within the EeazyCRM application.
+The `TimeZone.__repr__` method in the `TimeZone` class is likely used to provide a string representation of the TimeZone object for debugging or logging purposes.
+It is called by the Python interpreter when a representation of the object is needed.

 ---